citp/privacy-policy-historical/w/wi/wil/wilsoncenter.org.md

-> *The following text is extracted and transformed from the wilsoncenter.org privacy policy that was archived on 2017-09-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170907180917id_/https%3A//www.wilsoncenter.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wilsoncenter.org privacy policy that was archived on 2018-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624120901id_/https%3A//www.wilsoncenter.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Wilson Center

 ### Overview

-Thank you for visiting The Wilson Center's website and reviewing our privacy policy.
-This privacy policy applies to the online activities of The Wilson Center.
+Thank you for visiting the Wilson Center's website and reviewing our privacy policy.
+This privacy policy applies to the online activities of the Wilson Center.

 ### Information Collected and Stored Automatically